Women, Hormones, and ADHD

-“Some research shows that panic disorder improves with each trimester of pregnancy, and relapses after delivery,” says Quinn.
+“Some research shows that panic disorder improves with each trimester of pregnancy and relapses after delivery,” says Quinn.
 “It’s possible that a similar pattern occurs with ADHD.”
+4

 Quinn points out that, while there are no studies showing that ADHD symptoms improve during pregnancy, there is anecdotal evidence that they do.
 “I get letters and case summaries from women, saying how much better they felt during pregnancy,” she says.

 In the weeks after childbirth, hormone levels drop.
-While these hormone drops can lead to mood swings, and to postpartum depression in all new moms, women with ADHD may be more prone to depression.
+While these hormone drops can lead to mood swings and postpartum depression in all new moms, women with ADHD may be more prone to depression.
+5

 Solutions: You and your doctor should re-evaluate your ADHD treatment during your pregnancy and when you are breastfeeding.
 Studies show that some stimulants used to treat ADHD may lead to heart defects and other problems in developing fetuses.
-Breastfed babies may develop substance abuse problems later in life if their moms took stimulant medication while nursing.
+6

 Certain antidepressant medications appear to be safe to take during pregnancy and breastfeeding, but you and your doctor should discuss all of your options and determine what’s best for you.
 Due to the hormonal changes discussed above, many women find that going off ADHD medications allows them to function better.